dm94/kiwokochi/README.md

 5. **Monitor the status bars** and respond to your pet's needs
 6. **Keep your pet healthy** - if health reaches 0, your pet will die!

-## 🌐 Live Demo

-Visit the live application: [https://tamaweb.vercel.app/](https://tamaweb.vercel.app/)

 ## 📱 Progressive Web App

-Tama Web can be installed as a PWA on your device:
+Kiwokochi can be installed as a PWA on your device:

 - **Desktop**: Click the install button in your browser's address bar
 - **Mobile**: Use "Add to Home Screen" option in your browser menu